fastruby/projectx/README.md

 docker-compose up web-next
 ```

+### Change Capybara Driver

+By default, we are using the Firefox driver to use Google Chrome driver
+follow the instructions below.

+Go to `spec/rails_helper.rb`,
+uncomment `selenium_chrome` block and comment `headless_firefox` code block.

 ## Admin Users

 Users are created without admin privileges by default, because admin users have access to a few more features related to reports and setting real score of stories.